BekahHW/Moms-Learn-Tech/README.md

 ### Support Organizations
 ([Go to top](#moms-learn-tech))
-* [Moms Can: Code](momscancode.com) a membership-based community that provides moms who are learning how to code with opportunities to connect & learning resources.
+* [Moms Can: Code](momscancode.com) A global co-learning community that provides moms who are learning how to code with opportunities to connect & learning resources.

 ### Financial Assistance
 ([Go to top](#moms-learn-tech))